cyberark/conjur/design/authenticators_status_api.md

 ##### Configured
 The "configured" authenticators are those who have a webservice resource starting with "conjur/authn-".

-This group is not the one we want to list in the health-check as in case there is an error with loading the policy then the authenticator will not be configured and then we won't test it
+This group is not the one we want to list in the status-check as in case there is an error with loading the policy then the authenticator will not be configured and then we won't test it

 ##### Enabled
 The "enabled" authenticators are those who are whitelisted in the CONJUR_AUTHENTICATORS variable.
 If the variable is not configured then we have only the "authn" authenticator.